omahs/imx-docs/docs/guides/link-sdk/linkbatchnfttransfer.md

 ]
 ```

-The response type will be identical to that of the [existing transfers](./linktransfer.md)).
+The response type is the same as [Link.transfer](./linktransfer.md).

 ## Notes